Fund Your Digital Projects with the Canada Digital Adoption ProgramApproved Canada Digital Advisor

 The microgrant can be spent on a variety of tech initiatives.

 Eligible costs include website upgrades, web design, search engine optimization (SEO), eCommerce implementation, online reservation and bookings, social media support, digital advertising, and fees for eCommerce platforms and software including a portion of POS systems.
-See a list of eligible and ineligible expenses on our CDAP Stream 1 page.

 Originally the grant was to hire only a government supplied student “e-Commerce advisor”, but as of June 2022 this has opened up to allow the hiring of digital marketing consultants and agencies.